3 ways your LinkedIn profile isn't optimized (even though you think it is!)

 I don't want you to waste your time trying to figure out which features matter and how to position your business.
 There’s a reason the saying goes, “You can’t read the label from inside the bottle.”

 No more staring at your profile wondering what’s missing.
 I’ll take care of it so you can start seeing real results from the work you're already putting into posting and messaging LinkedIn.
-The process takes about 3 weeks from start to finish.
+The process takes just 3 weeks from start to finish.